jaz998/Self-Driving-Car-Vehicle-Detection-and-Tracking/README.md

 ![](images/para_2.png)

-For cars in distance in the middle of the image like the below, I found that the the optimal combinations are 400 to 420 of y pixel positions and scale of 0.3.
+For performance reasons, I also use a few large scale windows search for the lowre half of the camera image with y values of 400 to 500 with a scale of 3.
 The below image shows the y ranges search with such a scale.

 ![](images/para_3.png)

 I then combine these y values and scale values in the pipeline.
-I also move the y values by 30 pixels each time to capture cars in somewhat different positions.
+I also move the y values by a certain number for each of the three value combination above to capture cars in somewhat different positions, while keeping the scale values the same.
+See code line 619 through to line 678 for the implementations.